 6 Tips to Extend iPhone Battery Life That Actually Work

-These tips will extend battery life for all iPhone users, but you probably don’t need to bother with any of this unless your iPhone battery life is actually suffering.
+These tips will extend battery life for all iPhone users and with all versions of iOS, but you probably don’t need to bother with any of this unless your iPhone battery life is actually suffering.
 It’s usually pretty obvious when so, because those of us impacted by the battery drain will have a battery at 30%-60% by mid day despite very light to moderate usage.
 If you’re not certain, you should run the battery down to about 5% and then see how long the battery has actually lasted by checking usage statistics, if what you see is only a couple hours of actual device usage, then you may have an excess drain issue that can be resolved by the tricks outlined below.

 1: Turn Brightness Way Down & Turn Off Auto-Adjust